microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/GBB.ConversationalKM.WebUI/README.md

   1. To automatically deploy changes when pushing to GitHub you must enable GitHub actions
   2. Create a container registry in Azure
   3. Store your container credentials in GitHub secrets
-  4. You now should be able to utilize docker-image-web-ui.yml workflow to deploy recent changes to master branch
+  4. You now should be able to utilize docker-image-web-ui.yml workflow to deploy recent master branch changes to your container

 ### Key Files